trevorjung/course-request-manager/README.md

 **Frontend API service layer** `frontend/src/services/api.js` contains every `fetch` call in one place.
 Swapping to a real API (different base URL, auth headers, etc.) is a single-file change.
 Vite's dev proxy handles the `/api` path so the frontend never hardcodes `localhost:3001`.

-**Testing strategy (not implemented, but planned)**
-- *Unit tests*: `sequelizeDataService.js` functions using a test database or mocking Sequelize models with `sinon`/`jest.mock`.
-- *Integration tests*: Supertest against the Express app with a dedicated test DB seeded before each suite.
-- *Frontend*: React Testing Library for component behavior (add course modal interactions, request toggle, error states).
-No snapshot tests — they're brittle and don't test behavior.

-**Scaling trade-offs**
-For a pilot with one school (~300–500 students), this architecture is appropriate.
-At scale (multi-school district, concurrent counselors), the main pressure points would be: database connection pooling (Sequelize supports this), optimistic UI updates instead of full reloads after `addRequest`, and adding pagination to the student list endpoint.

 ---